Vacuum structure of the Babu-Nandi-Tavartkiladze model of neutrino mass generation

 For clarity, we note that the VEV symbols $v, v_0, v_1, v_2, v_3$ are reused for notational simplicity across the different stationary configurations.
 These VEVs should not be interpreted as identical across the various stationary points: their numerical values are, in general, distinct for each configuration.
 The notation is merely a convenient shorthand.

 A brief discussion of some stationary configurations is in order.
 The stationary point \textit{N1} corresponds to the desired EW vacuum, whose structure has already been presented in Sec.~\ref{sec:model}.
-The configuration \textit{N2} also represents an EW-type vacuum and will be treated on the same footing as \textit{N1} in our stability analysis.
+The configuration \textit{N2} also represents an EW-type vacuum.
 However, for generic parameters, this is not a true stationary point: the $\lambda_5\,\Delta^\dagger \Phi^3$ interaction induces a tadpole for $\delta^0$ once $\Phi$ acquires a VEV, so the condition $v_\Delta = 0$ can be satisfied only if $\lambda_5 = 0$.
 Thus, \textit{N2} exists as a genuine extremum only if $\lambda_5 = 0$, and otherwise corresponds to the $v_\Delta \to 0$ boundary of \textit{N1}.
 The stationary point \textit{N3} corresponds to a vacuum structure in which only $\delta^0$ acquires a VEV.
 Since the absence of a doublet VEV would imply massless fermions, this extremum is incompatible with observations.